Circutor/rabbit-stomp-monitor/README.md

 - `maybe_log_message/3`: Logs messages sent via the STOMP protocol.
 - `connection_protocol/1`: Resolves the protocol for a given RabbitMQ channel.
 - `log_message/2`: Logs the payload and metadata of intercepted messages.
+- `add_headers/1`: Adds timestamp and message ID headers to intercepted messages for traceability.

 ## Development